g-leech/argmin-gravitas/_posts/2021-07-10-music-against-internet.markdown

 My bed is empty, and I'm getting cold<br>
 Isn't anybody gonna hold me accountable?

 But the song also distances him from his stupid, brilliant early work.
-Honour him for not allowing this to crush him, for still telling some jokes, even if they're sad and self-negating.
+Honour him for not allowing this to _utterly_ crush him, for still telling some jokes, even if they're sad and reject comedy.

 > Stunning 8K-resolution meditation app<br>